Frequently Asked Questions

 7th St. Garage located at 601 Locust St. 63101 is a parking garage placed across the street from the museum.

-Pre-purchased admission is required when visiting the Museum.
-Buy your timed-entry tickets in advance here on our website.
+Buy your timed-entry tickets in advance here on our website or purchase tickets at the box office.

 Group admission ticket discounts are available for groups of 20 or more.